pvcordeiro/my-finance-tracker/README.md

 - **Themes:** Choose between Light, Dark, or System theme (syncs across devices)
 - **Accent colors:** Customize the UI with 7 different accent colors
+- **Language & Currency:** Select your preferred language (English or Portuguese) and currency (USD, EUR, or BRL) with proper localization
 - **Privacy mode:** Toggle to hide sensitive financial numbers
 - **Session management:** View all active sessions and revoke access from other devices